 assistance, the requirements of Section 24-10 shall apply to voter

 instruction, the requirement of Section 24A-10 shall apply to

-examination of absentee ballots, and any disputes as to entitlement to
+examination of vote by mail ballots, and any disputes as to entitlement to

 vote, challenges, counting of ballots or other matters pertaining